 Lavender will attract the species of bees with longer tongues, such as bumble bees and carpenter bees.
 And it will provide your yard with heavenly scent all summer long.
 Be sure to cut some for drying!

 This hardy perennial is diverse and drought tolerant.
-The beauty of sedum is that with its profusion of tiny blooms, it can hold multiple bees at one time – all busily getting their lunchtime fix.
+The beauty of sedum is that with its profusion of tiny blooms, it can hold multiple bees at one time – all busily getting their lunchtime fix, making it one of our best bee friendly flowers.

-Also known as ‘bee balm’, this herb attracts bees with its color and shape.
+Also known as ‘bee balm’, this herb is a bee friendly flower, both for its color and shape.

 Liatris is a perennial wildflower whose showy tall purple spikes are like a siren call to bees.